DAGWebs/SimpleCad/README.md

 4. Edit only the parts between the '' with your database info

-5. Now Make Sure you change the PROOT aka project Root to the directory you are working in
+5. Now Make Sure you change the PROOT aka project Root to the directory you are working in Online servers use a /

 ```